 The U.S. Food and Drug Administration (FDA) has announced the recall of an infusion pump manufactured by CareFusion called the Alaris Pump Module, Model 8100.

 An infusion pump is a medical device that regularly injects controlled quantities of medications into patients intravenously, intra-arterially, or as an epidural.
 They can be used on patients of any age.

-The CareFusion Alaris Pump 8100 Might Cause Serious Injury and Death
+The Alaris Pump 8100 Might Cause Serious Injury and Death

 On July 20, 2012, CareFusion sent a letter to customers informing them that the Alaris Pump 8100’s keypad overlay could loosen, peel away, or separate from the keypad door assembly.
 If this occurs, it’s possible that liquid medication could find its way into the keypad and cause a malfunction, which stops the infusion pump and triggers an alarm.
 For some patients, not receiving regular injections of medication can result in severe injury or death.

 Also on July 20, 2012, CareFusion sent another letter to customers notifying them that it had received reports that the Alaris Pump 8100 could suffer motor stalls when operating at high infusion speeds.
-Most such motor stalls occurred at 900 mL/hr, but both CareFusion and the U.S. Food and Drug Administration (FDA) are concerned that they could occur at lower speeds.
+Most such motor stalls occurred at 900 mL/hr, but both CareFusion and the FDA are concerned that they could occur at lower speeds.

 The FDA classifies both recalls as Class I, the most serious kind, because there is “a reasonable probability that use of the product will cause serious adverse health consequences or death.”
 The FDA also provides a link to CareFusion’s list of serial numbers for consumers to see if theirs is affected by motor stalls.